luminousflux/django-luminous-tumblelog/docs/index.rst

 Perhaps the best implementation of this model is `Tumblr <http://tumblr.com>`_, a simple hosted tumblelog service that allows you to post text snippets, photos, quotes, links, chat logs, audio files, or video files.
 While an excellent service, it is a bit limiting; post formats are restricted to those seven things.
 If you would like a standard format to your recipes or code snippets, you're out of luck.

-``django-tumblelog`` is an attempt to provide more flexibility to this format by giving you full control over each post type.
+``django-luminous-tumblelog`` is an attempt to provide more flexibility to this format.

+It is based on ``django-tumblelog`` but massively simplified and enhanced by bookmarklet functionality.

 Features
 --------

-* Simple definition of custom post types
+* Flexible definition of Post types.
-* Large stable of contrib post types to get started quickly.

-  - Post short text blurbs, long-form articles, links, files, photos, and code snippets.

-* oEmbed support, for embedding of 3rd-party media in posts.
+* Bookmarklet support

-  - Post directly from Twitter, Flickr, Instagram, Rdio, SoundCloud, Vimeo, YouTube, and GitHub.
+  - Post directly from In-Browser links

-* Optional integration with `django-taggit <http://django-taggit.readthedocs.org/>`_
 * Takes full advantage of Django's templating system
 * Agnostic of commenting system and markup format.
 * Internationalization-ready
 * Post scheduling
 * Draft posts
-* Multi-author support with object-level permissions
 * RSS feed

 User Guide